Haryau

-Haryau is a village that is situated in the Sangrur District of Punjab, India.
-This Village established in 1650 by Multania Sangu.
-Mughal empire Shahjahan gave 78,000 Vigha land to Multania Sangu, where Multania Sangu establish this Village.
+Haryau is a village situated in the Sangrur District of Punjab, India.
+This village was established in 1650 by Multania Sangu.
+Mughal emperor Shah Jahan gave 78,000 Vigha land to Multania Sangu, where he established this village.
 This village is also known by Haryau-Sangva.

 It has one government school, three private schools, one government hospital, one co-operative agriculture society and Bank, one HDFC bank, two main gurudwara's, one mosque and one suvidha kendra.